LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/CustomIntegration.md

 }
 ```

+**Please note**: that quick replies can be sent in via `context` and `messages` both ways like any other structured content. for more information check [send rich content section](third-party-bots-custom-integration.html#sending-rich-content-structured-content)

 ### Sending Pause/Delay Message

 It is possible to send an event of type "delay" before regular content events and actions.
 This specifies the time the bot will wait before displaying the next message.
 There are two properties, `delay` and `typing`, which need to be added in with the response body of the function.